Narassin/forever-alone-mad-project/README.md

 # class_project

-A new Flutter project.
+A Mobile Application Development Group Project.

-## Getting Started
+## Group Members

 This project is a starting point for a Flutter application.